ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/overview.md

 ### Highly available
 {: #highly_available}

 When you create a {{site.data.keyword.ihsdbaas_full}} service instance, you create a cluster consisting of one primary node and two secondary nodes (replicas that back up the primary), each installed in a unique Availability Zone with automatic daily backups in the local storage.
-It has vertical scalability up to machine limits and ability to scale large databases with no sharding.
+It has <!--vertical scalability up to machine limits and-->the ability to scale large databases with no sharding.

 ### Fully managed
 {: #fully_managed}